 Use evidence-based clinical and theoretical knowledge to identify acute and/or chronic health problems through a comprehensive, age appropriate assessment of patients using skills in taking medical histories, screening, physical examinations, ordering diagnostic tests, making diagnoses, prescribing appropriate medications and treatments.

-Provide direct patient healthcare, with a significant emphasis on health maintenance and preventive measures.
+Educate patients with a significant emphasis on health maintenance and preventative measures.